-The following sections elaborate on major barriers to the implementation of BIM identified in previous studies.
-This will allow identifying for the survey the barriers likely to the implementation of BIM in Algeria.
-Table 1 shows the map of BIM implementation barriers worldwide.
-For the developed countries, it seems more appropriate for this research to select studies carried out at a low level of maturity that reflect the real barriers for first initiatives aiming at BIM implementation.
-For Eadie et al. (2014), there were differences between barriers to BIM implementation from the perception of those already using BIM and those that have not implemented BIM.
-According to Kalfa (2018), in 2003 the United States of America set up a national 3D-4D BIM program to support the implementation of BIM for the realisation of public projects while Europe, Norway, Denmark, and Finland have supported BIM implementation since 2007 (Granholm, 2011; MacAuley et al., 2017).
-In 2011, the United Kingdom started a program to use BIM level 2 in the construction industry (MacAuley et al., 2017).
+For the developed countries, it seems more appropriate for this research to select studies carried out at a low level of maturity that reflect the real barriers for the first initiatives aiming at BIM implementation.
+For Eadle et al. (2014), there were differences between barriers to BIM implementation from the perception of those already using BIM and those that have not implemented BIM.
+According to Kalfa (2018), in 2003, the USA set up a national 3D-4D BIM programme to support the implementation of BIM for the realisation of public projects, while Europe, Norway, Denmark and Finland have supported BIM implementation since 2007 (Granholm, 2011; McAuley, Hore and West, 2017).
+In 2011, the United Kingdom started a programme to use BIM Level 2 in the construction industry (McAuley, Hore and West, 2017).
 However, in Asia, Japan, Korea and Hong Kong, guides have been established to enhance BIM adoption in the construction industry since 2009 (Cheng and Lu, 2015).